 This third depth – that which gapes in our own interior regions from the moment of our creation – is the world both immanent and transcendent of our spiritual soul.
 It too is little known, difficult to fathom and more than a little daunting; it is not less procul a cognitione than our conception so many years ago and our death (sometime “soon”).

 The price of entrance?
 Only humility and genuine love, or at least the germs thereof.
 It is in this way that we can overcome the hesitations of those who find the beginning and the conclusion of Scripture impenetrable or weird.
 We finally see that our own beginning and our own end are not less resistant to simple explanation; conception and death are equally open to unsettling narratives and undreamt-of expectations.
 All this because our own interior is, for most of us, as much a terra incognita as were the Americas to the first Europeans.
 With the exception of the Gospels, perhaps no other part of the Bible is able to make us feel the reality of our own depths.
-We begin to catch a glimpse of just how mysterious we ourselves are when we open the first chapters of Genesis, and when we dare to consult the oracular text of the Apocalypse.
+We begin to catch a glimpse of just how mysterious we ourselves are when we open the first chapters of Genesis, and then dare to consult the oracular text of the Apocalypse.